utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-which-key-is-pressed.md

   hiddenElements = document.querySelectorAll('.hidden');
 ```

-This is a mix of the key information we will place and the hidden fields we need to show.
+This mixes the key information we will place and the hidden fields we need to show.

 Now in our keyDown function, we can act on this and place the right information.